Confidentiality of Student Records

 - Other institutions previously attended

-The College will also disclose information to the military as required by the Solomon Amendments unless the student has completed a Suppression of Directory Information Request form.
+The College will also disclose information to the military as required by the Solomon Amendments unless the student has contacted the Records Office.
 Except as is otherwise provided by this policy, all personally identifiable records directly related to a student or former student shall be kept confidential unless the student signs a consent form authorizing the release of such records, or as otherwise provided by law.

 Student records may be disclosed in the following situations without the consent of the student:

 - Emergency Situations – Should a threat to the safety or health of a student exist and it becomes necessary to disclose information without the consent of the student, needed information will be disclosed to persons who can render assistance.

 - Officials of the Institution and General Counsel for the Institution – Student records will be made available to officials of the Institution and to General Counsel for the institution on a genuine need to know basis.
 Officials in this instance will include those persons officially authorized to operate on behalf of the institution (volunteer coaches, advisors to organizations/groups, academic advisory committee members, etc.), auditors, and persons on the College's payroll.
 The genuine need to know shall be based on a legitimate educational interest, which stems from the fulfillment of assigned responsibilities.
 Further, information will be limited to only that needed to fulfill those responsibilities.